Exit polls indicate no clear winner in Israeli elections - WTMJ

 After the results come in, attention will turn to the country’s figurehead president, Reuven Rivlin.

 He will hold a series of meetings with party leaders and then choose the one he believes has the best chance of forming a government as his prime minister-designate.
-That task is usually, but not always, given to the head of the largest party.
-That will set off weeks of horse-trading as the prime minister-designate tries to cobble together a government with promises of generous budgets and powerful ministries to his would-be partners.
+That could set off weeks of horse-trading.

 Voting in Jerusalem on Tuesday, Rivlin said the deadlock has had a price.